oracle-livelabs/database-maa/recovery-service/metrics-alarms copy/metrics-alarms.md

 3. Provide the follow information in the dialog under each section:
     * Define alarm:
         * Alarm name: Type a name for the alarm definition.
 Ex: Data Loss Alarm
-        * Alarm body: Provide a description of the alarm.
+        * Alarm summary: Provide a description of the alarm.
 Ex: Data Loss Exposure too high for the database
-    * Tags - leave as default
     * Metric description
         * Compartment: Your compartment name
         * Metric namespace: oci-recovery-service